FongAnthonyM/python-proxyarrays/CONTRIBUTING.rst

    $ nox --session=tests

-Unit tests are located in the ``tests`` directory, and are written using the pytest_ testing framework.
+Unit tests are located in the ``tests`` directory, and are written using the pytest_ testing proxywork.

 .. _pytest: https://pytest.readthedocs.io/